TH3xACE/EDR-Test/README.rst

 The framework was used to built the CNA scripts with the different tests, it should be noted that at the time of the writing, I have not yet implemented all the tests from the framework but only those with high interest and relevant to the objectives were prioritised in the development of the script.

-Tests implemented : More than 60 tests (including variant test*)
+Tests implemented : More than 60 tests (including variant test*) - 49 Unique tests (TTPs)

 * Some tests can be performed using native windows executable, cobalt strike functions and external tools (python, C#,...).